icekurimu/green/README.md

 npm run dev
 ```

-Open your browser to see the result.
+Open your browser to see the .

 You can start editing your project in Plasmic Studio.
 The page auto-updates as you edit the project.